HarryLeBlanc/Yummy/README.md

 #### env

-env -- applies an adsr envelope to any slideable param on any synth note or sample.
+env -- applies an adsr envelope to any slideable param on any synth, sample or effect..
 best results when you set the sample/note's modulated value to the startlevel when playing the sample/note, otherwise you'll hear an audible glitch at the beginning of the sound.
 handle -- the node returned by sample/play commands.